DevCycleHQ/vscode-extension/README.md

 Before getting started with DevCycle, make sure you meet the following requirements:

 - You need a DevCycle account.
 Sign up for a free account [here](https://app.devcycle.com/?isSignUp=true) (no credit card required).

-## Extension Installation

-DevCycle extension can be installed directly within Visual Studio Code or via the Visual Studio Code Marketplace.

-### Visual Studio Code Marketplace
-1. Visit the DevCycle Feature Flags Extension page at Visual Studio Marketplace.
-2. Click on the "Install" button.

-### Within Visual Studio Code
-1. Search for "DevCycle Feature Flags" in the Extensions page.
-2. Click on the "Install" button.

-Post-installation, you can start utilizing the extension straightaway.
-No additional configuration is necessary.

 ## Extension Settings